-Since the start of this pandemic, pharmaceutical corporations have continued with their 'business-asusual' approaches either by maintaining rigid control over their proprietary IP rights or by pursuing secretive and monopolistic commercial deals and excluding countries heavily affected by COVID-19.
-The pharmaceutical industry as a whole has also chosen not to engage the World Health Organization (WHO) COVID-19 Technology Access Pool (C-TAP) initiative that aims to encourage the voluntary contribution of IP, technologies and data to support global sharing and scale up of manufacturing and supply of COVID-19 health technologies.
+Since the start of this pandemic, pharmaceutical corporations have continued with their 'business-as-usual' approaches either by maintaining rigid control over their proprietary IP rights or by pursuing secretive and monopolistic commercial deals and excluding countries heavily affected by COVID-19.
+The pharmaceutical industry as a whole has also chosen not to engage with the WHO COVID-19 Technology Access Pool (C-TAP) initiative that aims to encourage the voluntary contribution of IP, technologies and data to support global sharing and scale-up of manufacturing and supply of COVID-19 health technologies.